wglisson/cis191-final-project/README.md

 A primary interest in this project is to try and develop a fully-featured game within the constraints that shell scripting presents.

+The game we will be making is the classic arcade game Breakout, also known as Brick Breaker.

 # Primary Features to be implemented
-Graphics/Visual mode: Users view either a top-down or side-scrolling visual representation of the game state, centered on the user's character in the game.
+Graphics/Visual mode: Users view the visual representation of the game state, centered on the user's character in the game.
+The visuals of the game changes in real time, so the user can see the visual effects of their actions.

-Keyboard controls: Real-time key presses enable the user to control their character in the game, including movement and some other form of interacting with the rest of the displayed world.
+Keyboard controls: Real-time key presses enable the user to control their character in the game, including movement and interactions with the ball and the powerup(s).

 Score: Some form of score tracking that increments based on certain user achievements and behavior within the game.